 \subsection{The GSI facilities}

-In the present context, the GSI facilities are optimized for production of radioactive ion beams employing projectile fragmentation or in-flight fission nuclear reactions.
-For this purpose, the accelerator complex consisting of an universal linear accelerator (UNILAC) and a heavy-ion synchrotron (SIS18), is designed to provide any stable beam from H to $^{238}$U up to a maximum magnetic rigidity $B\rho=mv\gamma/q=18$\,Tm. $B$ and $\rho$ denote the magnetic flux density and bending radius of the magnets, and $m$, $q$, and $v$, respectively, the mass, charge, and velocity of the accelerated ions.
+The GSI facilities are optimized for the production of radioactive ion beams employing projectile fragmentation or in-flight fission nuclear reactions.
+For this purpose, the accelerator complex consisting of a universal linear accelerator (UNILAC) and a heavy-ion synchrotron (SIS18), is designed to provide any stable beam from H to $^{238}$U up to a maximum magnetic rigidity $B\rho=mv\gamma/q=18$\,Tm. $B$ and $\rho$ denote the magnetic flux density and bending radius of the magnets, and $m$, $q$, and $v$, respectively, the mass, charge, and velocity of the accelerated ions.
 The factor $\gamma$ stands for the relativistic Lorentz factor.

 The high-energy beams impinge on a production target installed at the entrance of the Fragment Separator (FRS)\,\cite{Geissel-1992d}, thereby producing short-lived nuclei.
 The FRS can offer an inventory of (secondary) production targets, strippers and degraders enabling the preparation of a clean beam of nuclei of interest\,\cite{Geissel-1995d}.
-It is important for the space charge argumentation later that at these energies, the ions are nearly or fully ionized, which means that they have none or only a few bound electrons\,\cite{Litvinov-2011, Bosch-2013}.
+It is important for the space-charge argumentation later that at these energies, the ions are nearly or fully ionized, which means that they have none or only a few bound electrons\,\cite{Litvinov-2011, Bosch-2013}.

 The secondary ion beam is transmitted and injected into the Experimental Storage Ring (ESR)\,\cite{Franzke-1987} which is a versatile machine for manipulating the secondary ion beams\,\cite{Litvinov-2013, Steck-2020}.
 It offers fast beam cooling, further beam purification, and essentially the deceleration to lower energies\,\cite{Glorius-2023, Glorius-2023a}.
 Charged-particle induced nuclear reaction experiments with an internal hydrogen or deuterium gas target have been conducted in the ESR employing decelerated stable ions \,\cite{Mei-2015, Glorius-2019, Varga-2025, Sguazzin-2025a, Sguazzin-2025b}, and very recently for the first time decelerated radioactive $^{118}$Te ions ($t_{1/2}$= 6~d)\,\cite{Dellmann-2025}.
 Experience gained in these successful experiments contributed to the design of the detection systems discussed in Sec.\,\ref{Sec:Detection}.
 However, the lowest center-of-mass energy reached in these experiments was about 6\,MeV, which is too high for the neutron capture reactions envisioned here.
 The future perspectives to approach lower beam energies of 3-4\,MeV/u\,\cite{Sergey-priv} do not alter this conclusion.